timmorrisdev/MS2-song-remixer/README.md

 ### W3C Markup, CSS Validation & JSHint Validation
 I used the W3C Markup, CSS Validator and JSHint Validator Services to check and validate each page throughout the site to check for errors.
 #### [Markup Validation Service](https://validator.w3.org/)
+The validator found the following issues for me to address.
+- Element hr not allowed as child of element ol in this context.
+    - This was due to my nesting of hr elements within my game-instruction modal unordered list.
+I modified my code to include 'border-bottom' styling for each list item to rectify the issue.

 #### [CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+My CSS file style.css passed through the w3 validator with no errors.

 #### [JSHint Validation Service](https://jshint.com/)
 The validator found the folowing warnings for me to address.